NFL's 32 top surprises, and rating whether each will continue

 The surprise: A league-worst pass defense.

 The verdict: MIRAGE.
 This is only because it will be nearly impossible for the Saints to remain this porous all season.
 But there is reason to fear they will be more inconsistent than 2017.
 The Saints are allowing the most yards per play (7.0) in the NFL.
 They are the only team to allow three passing plays of 47-plus yards (all touchdowns).
 And they have allowed six passes of 35-plus yards, which is two more than any other team in the league.
-The good news is that they looked better in Week 2 against Cleveland than they did against "Fitz-Magic" in Week 1.
+The good news is that they looked better in Week 2 against Cleveland than they did against "FitzMagic" in Week 1.
 The bad news is they'll be tested by Julio Jones and Odell Beckham Jr. over the next two weeks.
 "You're gonna have bad games.
 It comes with this league," said top corner Marshon Lattimore, who said he is eager to face those two stars.
 "So it's all about how you bounce back.
 That's how I've been my whole life. ...
 You get knocked down, get back up.
 Show 'em that you still here.
 That's the dog mentality that you have to have playing this game." -- Mike Triplett

 Fitzpatrick a must-start in Week 3